Instructions on Cryo-Cup Grinder

 Cooling the Cryo-Cup Grinder

-Because the pestle (the black ball plus black handle) is made of inert plastic, it is a poor heat conductor.
+The pestle (the black ball plus black handle), made of chemically inert plastic, is a poor heat conductor.
 That is the intent of the design.
 The pestle will not transfer heat to the sample during grinding.
 Do not try to thoroughly pre-cool the pestle.
-At the most, cool its surface briefly with liq N2 - this is good enough.
-Deep cooling of the pestle will cause stress cracks and eventual failure of the pestle ball.
+At most, cool its surface briefly with liq N2 - this is good enough.
+Deep cooling the pestle will cause stress cracks and eventual failure of the pestle ball.

 There is an exception to this advice.
-If you have purchased an accessory solid stainless steel ball, it should be thoroughly cooled before use.
-A stainless steel ball on the pestle is only needed if you are processing many samples and/or the grinding process goes on for an extended time.
+If you have purchased the accessory solid stainless steel ball, it should be thoroughly cooled before use.
+A stainless steel ball on the pestle is only needed if you are processing many samples and the grinding process goes on for an extended time.

 Cleaning the Cryo-Cup Grinder

-The stainless steel insert of the mortar can be removed by turning the cup upside down and taping the cup against a table top.
+Remove the stainless steel insert of the mortar by turning the cup upside down and rapping the cup against a table top.
 Prompt washing and drying of all parts is recommended.
-Despite the name, stainless steel can be attacked by biomaterial.
-Washed parts can be autoclaved, if desired.
+Despite the name "stainless steel", it can corrode when in contact with biomaterial.
+If desired washed parts can be autoclaved.
+Another way to decontaminate and sterilize the Crypcup is to soak it in a 1 to 10 dilution of household bleach for 5 minutes.
+Rinse well afterward with distilled water.